solarwinds/solarwinds-apm-ruby/README.md

 # TraceView.logger = Sinatra.logger
 ```

-Note: If you're on Heroku, you don't need to set `tracing_mode` - it will be automatically configured.

 Make sure that the traceview gem is loaded _after_ Sinatra either by listing `gem 'traceview'` after Sinatra in your Gemfile or calling the `require 'traceview'` directive after Sinatra is loaded.

 With this, the traceview gem will automatically detect Sinatra on boot and instrument key components.